gonghaima/cm-test/README.md

 ## Assumptions

-The HEART_RATE data has sorted date in an array
+The HEART_RATE data has been sorted in an array

-If not, it can be done by sorting from client side or express middleware, in prior to processing.
+If not, it can be preprossed from client side or express middleware.

 ## Request to the server